Something to Smile about in December

 Want the Inside Scoop on Construction at PDX?

 Want the inside scoop on Phase 2 of construction at PDX?
-On Tuesday, Oct.
-28, Shelley Lovejoy with the Port of Portland along with Adam Garske of Hoffman-Skanska will share the latest construction updates and answer your questions about PDX Next in just 30 minutes.
+On Tuesday, Dec.
+30, Shelley Lovejoy with the Port of Portland along with Adam Garske of Hoffman-Skanska will share the latest construction updates and answer your questions about PDX Next in just 30 minutes.
 They'll even give you an early look at architectural renderings and behind-the-scenes photos and videos!
-The next forum is on Tuesday, Sept.
+The LAST forum is on Tuesday, Dec.
 30 at 10:30 a.m.

 Got PDX Next Questions?
 We've Got Answers